mdavidson9/docs.balsamiq.com/content/google-drive/wireframes/transition.md

 You can easily migrate any Balsamiq file to the new format by opening it with the new app.

-Balsamiq Wireframes for Google Drive uses the same file format than the previous version of the add-on (BMPR) but it introduces new features that require an upgrade of the BMPR file format.
+Balsamiq Wireframes for Google Drive uses the same file format as the previous version of the add-on (BMPR) but it introduces new features that require an upgrade of the BMPR file format.

 {{% alert info %}}**Note:** The new BMPR format is compatible with Balsamiq Mockups 3 for Desktop, so you could continue to use both without losing any data.{{% /alert %}}